orsinium-labs/walnats/docs/glossary.md

 + **Event** is information about something happening in your system.
 Services in microservice architecture emit events into a message broker, so that other services can act upon them.
 For example, "users" service may emit event "user-registered", so that "email" can send a email confirmation message to the user and "audit-log" service can write an audit record that a new user has registered.
 + **Handler** is a function that implements the core logic for an actor.
 For example, "send-sms" actor can call "send_sms" Python function that accepts the event payload and sends an SMS.
 + **Message broker** is a service that takes care of delivering messages over the network.
 The most famous message brokers are RabbitMQ, Kafka, and Redis.
 Walnats uses Nats as the message broker.
++ **Payload** is the content of the event serialized into binary, so it can be transfered over the network.
+In other words, it's the raw body of Nats message.
 + **Publisher** is a service that emits events.
 + **Registry** is a collection of related things that can be managed together.
 For example, `walnats.Actors` is a collection of `walnats.Actor` instances.
 + **Schema** is a Python type of the data inside of the event.
 It can be a Pydantic model, a protobuf message, a dataclass, or a built-in type.
 Walnats transfers raw bytes over the network, and the schema is a Pytohn representation of the data that you can work with.